Society loves to passive aggressively ask you this question everyday. What are you doing with your life? What's your grand plan?

 -Joker, The Dark Knight

-Interesting enough, these are the expectations in our society as we grow up.
+Interestingly enough, these are the expectations in our society as we grow up.
 What is your plan?
 Where are you going?
 When are you getting married?
 What about a house with a nice white fence around it?

-And to be honest, there is nothing wrong with wishing to be married or wanting a house if that's really what you want.
+There is nothing wrong with wishing to be married or wanting a house if that's really what you want.
 The question is just, is it your personal goal or what society tells you to do?
 And in reality it's hard to differentiate sometimes, because certain things have just been hammered into your head your whole life.
 If someone is saving money for a house no one would ask why, it's an obvious life decision.

 The reason why I avoid having big expectations or plans is because I know I only set myself up for disappointment.
 I'd rather go with the flow, do the things that feel right and try to live as much as possible in the moment.
 If the moment feels right for a big decision I will do it.

 I'm not trying to control the things I can't control in the first place.
 For example: I like to visit new countries without a big plan on what things I NEED to see.
 I love flying somewhere and then figuring it out the moment I arrived.
 There are people who get so hyped up to visit a new country because they found this particular restaurant they want to visit.
 And then once they arrived, they find out the restaurant is closed that day and their whole vacation is ruined just because of that.
-Stress & disappointment follows quickly.
+Stress and disappointment follows quickly.

-You get it, I don't like plans.
+You get it.
+I don't like plans.
 But there is one thing I do have: It's a big list.
 My big wish list of things I strive to do.
 This list serves as my personal north star or you might call it a compass.
 I turn to this list every time I’m in doubt or feel like I lost track of where I’m going.

 Here are the basics of how it works: